Subdivisions of Egypt: List of governorates

-Egypt is divided into 27 governorates (muhāfazāt) and each has a capital and at least one city.
-Each governorate is administered by a governor, who is appointed by the President of Egypt and serves at the president's discretion.
+Egypt is divided into 27 governorates (muhāfazāt), each with a capital and at least one other city.
+Each governorate is administered by a governor (muhāfiz) who is appointed by the President of Egypt and serves at the president's discretion.
 Most governorates have a population density of more than one thousand per km^{2}, while the three largest have a population density of less than two per km^{2}.
-Administratively, the vast majority of the area of the Sinai Peninsula is divided into two governorates: the South Sinai Governorate and the North Sinai Governorate.
+Administratively, the vast majority of the area of the Sinai Peninsula is divided into two governorates: the South Sinai Governorate and North Sinai Governorate.
 Three other governorates span the Suez Canal, crossing into African Egypt: Suez Governorate on the southern end of the Suez Canal, Ismailia Governorate in the center, and Port Said Governorate in the north.